OtherRealms/Shot-Manager-Guide/source/index.rst

 Viewport Render (Play Blast)
 ---------------------------

 OpenGL viewport rendering also uses the Export module.
-Only the local scene's shot list can be batch rendered and this is not available as a background process.
+Only the local scene's Shot list can be batch rendered and this is not available as a background process.
 Found in SM Batch Render settings and Batch Export.
 Supports render frame range overrides.

 .. image:: openGL.JPG